dzmaj/myth_metaserver/README.md

-# gateofstorms_metaserver
+# myth_metaserver
-This reposity houses the source code for the Gate of Storms unofficial metaserver for Myth 2.

-A live version of the metaserver can be found at http://www.gateofstorms.net/.
+Fork of Gate of Storms metaserver.
+So far has simply been updated to work with newer versions of D and vibe.d and added a simple rest interface for games: /rest/games/{gameId}

 Development
 -----------